FasterXML/jackson/README.md

-## Jackson Project Home @github
+# Jackson Project Home @github

-This is the home page of the Jackson Project, formerly known as the standard JSON library for Java (or JVM platform in general), or, as the "best JSON parser for Java."
+This is the home page of the Jackson Project.

+## What is New?

+* Oct 1, 2020: Jackson participates in [Hacktoberfest2020](https://hacktoberfest.digitalocean.com/) and we have a [Jackson/Hacktoberfest](https://github.com/FasterXML/Hacktoberfest2020) repo too!

+## What is Jackson?

-Or simply as "JSON for Java."
+Jackson has been known as "the Java JSON library" or "the best JSON parser for Java".
+Or simply as "JSON for Java".

 More than that, Jackson is a suite of data-processing tools for Java (and the JVM platform), including the flagship streaming [JSON](https://en.wikipedia.org/wiki/JSON) parser / generator library, matching data-binding library (POJOs to and from JSON)